-Pope canonizes John Henry Newman, unifier in a divided world
+Pope canonizes John Henry Newman, 19th-century theologian

 But he gave up a brilliant academic career at Oxford University and the pulpit of the university church to convert to Catholicism in 1845.
 As a Catholic, he became one of the most influential theologians of the era, bringing elements of the Anglican church into his new faith tradition.

-Yet Newman’s legacy is complex for Anglicans and Catholics alike: Liberals like his emphasis on conscience, conservatives admire his submission to authority and his devotion to celibacy.
-Some gay activists have claimed him as one of their own, as Newman was buried in the same grave as the Rev. Ambrose St. John, his companion of more than 30 years.
+Newman’s legacy is complex for Anglicans and Catholics alike: Liberals like his emphasis on conscience while conservatives admire his submission to authority and his devotion to celibacy.
+Yet some gay activists have claimed him as one of their own, as Newman was buried in the same grave as the Rev. Ambrose St. John, his companion of more than 30 years.

 On the eve of his canonization, one of the Vatican’s most senior English-speaking officials, Canadian Cardinal Marc Ouellet, declared that Newman should be made a doctor of the church to honor the tremendous influence his writings had on the development of Christian doctrine.